Homer, Alaska: Climate

 As with much of South-central Alaska, Homer has a moderate subarctic mediterranean climate (Köppen Dsc), which causes its weather to be moderate compared to interior Alaska.
 Winters are snowy and long, but not particularly cold, considering the latitude, with the average January high only slightly below freezing.
 The annual snowfall averages 50 in per season, falling primarily from November through March, with some accumulation in October and April but rarely in May.
 Homer receives only about 25 inches of rainfall annually due to the influence of the Chugach Mountains to the southeast, which shelter it from the Gulf of Alaska.
-Seven days have a minimum 0 °F or below annually, and Homer falls in USDA Plant Hardiness Zones 6a.
+As of 2023, Homer falls within USDA Hardiness Zone 6B.
+Seven days have a minimum 0 °F or below annually.
+The coldest day of the year averaged 10 F in the 1991 to 2020 normals, while the warmest night average was at 55 F. The coldest daytime maximum on record is -8 F on January 28, 1989, while, conversely, the record warm daily minimum is 60 F on August 9, 1971, and August 23, 1963.
 Summers are cool due to the marine influence, with 75 °F maxima or minima remaining at or above 55 °F being extremely rare.
 Extreme temperatures have ranged from −24 °F on January 28–29, 1989, up to 81 °F on July 10, 1993.
+The coldest has been January 2012 with a mean temperature of 9.0 F, while the warmest month was July 2019 at 58.6 F; the annual mean temperature has ranged from 32.9 F in 1956 to 43.7 F in 2014.